 At the end of every shred service, you’ll also receive a Certificate of Destruction, which is a formal document that contains detailed information about the destruction of materials to be sure that the shredding process was done in compliance with privacy laws.
 If you have other media types, like back-up tapes, optical media, CDs, computer hard drives, recalled products or damaged goods, a professional service can also shred these items for you.
 Best of all, there’s no fire to burn, ashes to check, pulp to throw out or hazardous water and bleach to mess with!

 Choose The Best Shredding Method For Your Sensitive Information

 While shredding sensitive documents on your own may seem like an easier and cost-effective solution, it’s not the best way to protect your confidential information from a serious security breach.
 A better, more secure choice is choosing a NAID AAA Certified shredding service instead of doing it yourself.

 At Blue-Pencil, we provide a range of options for commercial and residential shredding customers to help you keep your sensitive data from falling into the wrong hands.
 No job is too big or small!
 We offer one-time and reoccurring mobile shredding for all of your needs, whether it is shredding paper records, computer hard drive devices, non-paper media destruction and product destruction.

 Save yourself the extra hassle and hard work and let Blue-Pencil take care of your document shredding needs!
-To learn more about our mobile shredding services, contact our customer service team for a free quote.
+To learn more about our mobile shredding services in Greater Toronto area, contact our customer service team for a free quote.